Associate Degree in Car Mechanics

 Employment Outlook and Salary Info

 Upon graduation, students can be qualified for entry-level positions in repair shops and dealerships.
-According to the U.S. Bureau of Labor and Statistics (BLS), employment of automotive service technicians and mechanics was expected to increase by 17% from 2010-2020 (www.bls.gov).
+According to the U.S. Bureau of Labor and Statistics (BLS), employment of automotive service technicians and mechanics was expected to increase by 9% from 2012-2022 (www.bls.gov).
 Despite the increase in technology and number of cars in use, the consolidation within the automobile industry might have a negative impact on growth.
-In May 2012, the BLS reported the annual median salary for these technicians and mechanics was $36,610.
+In May 2014, the BLS reported the annual mean salary for these technicians and mechanics was $39,980.

 The BLS states that certification from the National Institute for Automotive Service Excellence (ASE) is standard among automotive technicians (www.ase.com).
 Applicants do not need to fulfill specific education requirements, but they do need to pass the certification exam as well as possess a minimum of two years of experience.
 In certain instances, formal training may be substituted with work experience.

 Related to Associate Degree in Car Mechanics

 - Recently Updated

 Need help with DIY car repair?
 Looking for the latest auto industry news?
 How about tales from a female NASCAR mechanic?
 Check...

 Don't be another student who gets scammed by the car salesman.

 Read on to learn about the curriculum of car painting certificate programs, as well as optional certifications.
 You can also...